Kisroka/hello-world/README.md

 # hello-world
 My first repository

-I iz in your repository!
+I is in your repository!